Bureau removes $32 million worth of goods from market

 |

-THE Bureau of Standards' Jamaica National Compliance & Regulatory Authority (NCRA) says it removed approximately $32 million worth of goods from the market for non-compliance in the last financial year.
+THE National Compliance & Regulatory Authority (NCRA) says it removed approximately $32 million worth of goods from the market for non-compliance in the last financial year.

 The revelation was made in a response to a Jamaica Observer probe following a noticeable increase in the number of products observed on supermarket shelves with labels written in foreign languages.